Reference

 build-backend = "setuptools.build_meta"

-For the require key, you can list of dependencies including the version constrain likerequire = ["setuptools >= 61.0"].
+For the require key, you can list of dependencies including the version constraint likerequire = ["setuptools >= 61.0"].

 Detail explanation of the pyproject.toml with setuptools can be found here.